 Learning at an early age that there is a God and that each person is made in His image provides a healthy atmosphere for well-adjusted children.
 Joseph and Mary furnished a home centered on God’s love, His commandments and His way of life, which is undoubtedly one reason God selected them to provide His Son’s early childhood development.

-They were startled to find that He was not with the caravan; and then, filled with concern, they spent the next day traveling back to Jerusalem amid great consternation hoping to find Him safe.
+They were startled to find that He was not with the caravan.
+Filled with concern, they spent the next day traveling back to Jerusalem with great consternation, hoping to find Him safe.

 It appears it was on the third day after the festival that they found Him in the temple area.
 He was not playing with other boys, lost or even scared to be on His own.
 He was instead involved in serious discussions with some of the learned teachers of the law in Jerusalem, “both listening to them and asking them questions” (Luke 2:46).

 Rather than being annoyed by one so youthful, these intelligent men were astounded by Jesus’ questions and responses and, most importantly, by His grasp of deep theological topics.
 Luke’s account says, “All who heard Him were astonished at His understanding and answers” (verse 47).
 Truly they were in the presence of a very divinely gifted young man.

 Once He was located, Joseph and Mary were relieved to find Jesus safe.
 Yet at the same time they were bewildered by their Son’s surprising behavior and seeming lack of appreciation for the anxiousness He had caused.

 Mary took the lead in asking what it all meant.
 It seems Joseph remained quiet for the moment and allowed her to speak for them both.
 Perhaps it was because Jesus was conceived in her womb or because, being a concerned mother, she was the one more emotionally distraught after the days of searching, but Mary now sought an answer from her Son.